-Pursuant to Texas Education Code §37.0832(a), bullying means, subject to Subsection (b), engaging in written or verbal expression, expression through electronic means, or physical conduct that occurs on school property, at a school-sponsored or school-related activity, or in a vehicle operated by the district that:
+Pursuant to Texas Education Code §37.0832(a), bullying means a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that satisfies the applicability requirements provided by subsection (a-1), and that:

-- 1. has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; or - 2. is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student. - (b) Conduct described by Subsection (a) is considered bullying if that conduct: - 1. exploits an imbalance of power between the student perpetrator and the student victim through written or verbal expression or physical conduct; and - 2. interferes with a student's education or substantially disrupts the operation of a school.
+- 1. has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; - 2. is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student. - 3. materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or - 4. infringes on the rights of the victim at school;